 One of the most grinding and hard strategies compared to others in the digital marketing list.
 Email marketing consists of generating leads or a list of potential clients and emailing them about the products.
 It can be a tiring and unrewarding task to mail multiple people who will never respond but it is not a fruitless endeavor.

-Most people sent the mails for businesses directly to spam and so email marketing makes more sense when the customer is another business in need of your product.
-Other organizations have no choice but to read their mails every day and look at your mail as well.
+Most people sent emails to businesses directly to spam and so email marketing makes more sense when the customer is another business in need of your product.
+Other organizations have no choice but to read their emails every day and look at your mail as well.
 Hence it is more relevant in a b2b communication strategy.